ZSR3004/cell2/README.md

 ## How Files are Saved

 When you use this program, the `init_memory` function is ran.
-This creates a file labled "Optical Flow" on the current user's desktop.
-As of the time of creating this program, the Mithcel formats their files in a `DATE_CELLTYPE` format.
+This creates a file labeled "Optical Flow" on the current user's desktop.
+As of the time of creating this program, the Mitchel formats their files in a `DATE_CELLTYPE` format.
 This file name is used to name the subdirectories of the "Optical Flow" folder.
 In general, the "Optical Flow" has the following structure.
 ```
 Optical Flow/
   |-  types.json